DamienCassou/auth-source-pass/README.md

 ## Setup

-Add the folowwing to your `init.el` file:
+Add the following to your `init.el` file:

     (require 'auth-password-store)
     (auth-pass-enable)